ppy/osu-wiki/news/2022-11-01-osumonthly-4.md

 ![](https://assets.ppy.sh/contests/154/header.jpg)

 As expected every year, the [Halloween 2022 Fanart Contest](https://osu.ppy.sh/home/news/2022-10-10-halloween-fanart-contest) is here.
-It is through the theme of Halloween that the best artists of the community will compete to make the most beautiful drawing (or rather the *spookiest*).
+It is through the theme of Halloween that the best artists of the community have competed to make the most beautiful drawing (or rather the *spookiest*).
 A theme that everyone knows but that allows so many possibilities can only give gorgeous creations!

-By the time this monthly is published the results will already be in, so be sure to check out all the entries and congratulate the winners!
+By the time this monthly is published the results [will already be in](https://osu.ppy.sh/home/news/2022-10-29-halloween-fanart-results), so be sure to check out all the entries and congratulate the winners!
 By the way, you can now see all the winners' works on osu!'s main menu, so be careful not to get spooked when you connect!

 ### The Twitter poll